-Common areas planned include a community room with kitchen, fitness center, and on-site leasing office.
-Community Action Coalition ("CAC") will also have a space designated to provide supportive services for residents and a Community Service Facility ("CSF") following WHEDA's 2023 guidelines is included.
-This CSF will consist of a community outreach room consisting of an activity/media and office spaces that will be occupied by End Time Ministries, a local nonprofit organization.
+Common areas planned include a community room with kitchen, fitness center, onsite leasing office, and outdoor plaza area.
+Community Action Coalition ("CAC") will also have space within the facility to provide supportive services for residents.

 LOCATION

 K. NEIGHBORHOOD AMENITIES: Describe the neighborhood in which the project will be located noting access to social, recreational, educational, commercial, and health facilities and services and other municipal facilities and services.